 - Storing at improper temperatures (read about the food Danger Zone here)

-- Poor personal hygiene (always, always wash hands before handling food)
+- Poor personal hygiene (always, always wash hands before and after handling food)

 - Cross-contamination (use different cutting boards for meat and vegetables, wash counter and hands carefully after handling raw meat, etc.).